Agonist- And Antagonist-Induced Conformational Changes Of Loop F And Their Contributions To The Ï1 Gaba Receptor Function

 Digital Object Identifier (DOI)

 Zhang, Jianliang; Xue, Fenqin; and Chang, Yongchang, "Agonist- And Antagonist-Induced Conformational Changes Of Loop F And Their Contributions To The Ï1 Gaba Receptor Function" (2009).
-Neurobiology.
+Translational Neuroscience.
 41.